Colisian/LLMspring2024/README.md

 We welcome contributions to the **LLMs Spring 2024 Developer Edition**.
 Please read through our contributing guidelines before making a pull request.

+## Hosted Site
+The web version of our app can be found here: https://llmspring2024-1cef2.web.app/

+The Site is managed through Firebase Hosting.
+Please contact the developer team if you would like login access.

 ## License

 This project is licensed under the CCO-1 License - see the `LICENSE` file for details.